programminghistorian/jekyll/lessons/creating-network-diagrams-from-historical-sources.md

 Developing a coding scheme
 --------------------------

-The hardest part is to decide who should be part of the network and which relations between the selected actors are to be coded.
+In visualizing network relationships, one of the first and most difficult challenges is to decide who should be part of the network and which relations between the selected actors are to be coded.
 It will probably take some time to figure this out and will likely be an iterative process since you will need to balance your research interests and hypotheses with the availability of information in your texts and represent both in a rigid and necessarily simplifying coding scheme.

 The main questions during this process are: Which aspects of relationships between two actors are relevant?
 Who is part of the network?
 Who is not?
 Which attributes matter?
 What do you aim to find?